grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 public void ShouldXXXXX() //TODO better name
 ```

-Johnny: My opinion is that this is not necessary, because the compiler, by failing on this line, has already creeated a TODO item for us, just not on our TODO list but on compile error log.
-This is different than the need to change a method name, which the compiler will not remind you about.
+Johnny: My opinion is that this is not necessary, because the compiler, by failing on this line, has already creeated a TODO item of sort for us, just not on our TODO list but on compile error log.
+This is different than e.g. the need to change a method name, which the compiler will not remind you about.

 Benjamin: So my TODO list is composed of cmopile errors, test failures and the items I manually mark as `TODO`?
 Is this how I should understand it?

 Johnny: Exactly.
 Going back to the `requestDto` variable, let's create it.

 Benjamin: Sure.
-I came out like this:
+It came out like this:

 ```csharp
 ReservationRequestDto requestDto;